wvhn/SV_echarts/README_echarts.md

 ```

 # Current status of development
-All plot.\* widgets are available.
-Gauges are basically working but the design is not OK.
-This is the next step in development.
+All plot.\* widgets are working.
+Design on gauge types speedometer, scale and vu-meter still needs improvement.

-**As of now device.uzsugraph is not working with echarts.** (Can be solved by using Highcharts with a special config file.
+**As of now device.uzsugraph is not working with echarts.** (Can be solved by using Highcharts additionally with a special config file.
 Ask me on Gitter or in the forum.)